BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

 [^3]: [Emergent Misalignment](https://arxiv.org/pdf/2502.17424) shows that models finetuned to secretly output insecure code becomes a murderous nazi.
 This is mentioned in [another Dwarkesh podcast](https://youtu.be/64lXQP6cs5M?t=2396) if you want a good listen.

 [^4]: The reality is that Attention is almost as unassuming/minimalist as MLP blocks.
 Whereas a token's update depends only on its own previous state in an MLP, a self-attention block allows tokens to read a weighted combination of others' value projections.
 This gives the model two modes of making an output, controlling what information is getting passed forward and how that information gets processed.
-They're just enough structure for scalable computation.
+The point is they're just enough structure for scalable computation.

 [^5]:  Physics of Language Models
     [Part 1](https://arxiv.org/pdf/2309.14316#page=7).
 Linked to Result 1 - mixed training is required for knowledge extraction.